US court refuses to reinstate Trump's Muslim ban

 An appeal to the Supreme Court is possible.

-In its ruling on Thursday, the 9th US Circuit rejected the administration's claim that it did not have the authority to review the president's executive order.
+In its ruling on Thursday, the 9th US Circuit rejected the administration's claim that the court did not have the authority to review the president's executive order.

 "There is no precedent to support this claimed unreviewability, which runs contrary to the fundamental structure of our constitutional democracy," it said.